Should you hire a local tour guide when traveling in Mexico?

-Even if you are backpacking and travel on your own, you better try a local tour guide in some places, such as Mexico City, Guadalajara, Oaxaca, Puebla, all of which are brimming with history and architecture.
+Even if you are backpacking and traveling on your own, you better try a local tour guide in some places, such as Mexico City, Guadalajara, Oaxaca, and Puebla, all of which are brimming with history and architecture.
 Local guides help put it all into context.

 Even if you have time, spend at least half of the day on a walking tour with a local guide.
 Later you can make your own excursions or even walk the same route on your own, no need to walk all day with a guide.

 Not all neighborhoods are safe enough, the best way to visit certain areas is to go there with a local guide.
 Not only can they serve as a deterrent for would-be petty thieves but they can also help you avoid being scammed.

 A private tour is time-efficient